 Throughout the Americas and around the world, struggles to protect water are at the center of a global movement for environmental justice.
 ACODET has achieved this through popular education, community defense and direct action.
 Defending the Earth against life-threatening systems of exploitation while building cross-border movements for justice, and mounting fierce challenges to state and corporate power.

 - When: Saturday, November 10, 2018 at 6:00 – 9:30 pm (Program will start at 7:00 PM)

 - Where: DJPC Office at Highlands United Methodist Church, 3131 Osceola Street, Denver, CO 80212.
 Free parking is available in the church parking lot on the east side or on the street.

-In 2013 Global Justice and Peace Award went to Network in Solidarity with the People of Guatemala – NISGUA, links people in the U.S. and Guatemala in the grassroots global struggle for justice, human dignity, and respect for the Earth.
-Formed at the height of Guatemala’s war in 1981, NISGUA’s network today is comprised of thousands of people across the U.S. who demand justice for genocidal crimes of the past, push to change current U.S. policies, challenge corporate-led development in Guatemala, and advocate for grassroots alternatives.
+2013: The Network in Solidarity with the People of Guatemala – NISGUA, links people in the U.S. and Guatemala in the grassroots global struggle for justice, human dignity, and respect for the Earth.
+Formed at the height of Guatemala’s war in 1981 NISGUA’s network today is comprised of thousands of people across the U.S. who to demand justice for genocidal crimes of the past, push to change current U.S. policies, challenge corporate-led development in Guatemala, and advocate for grassroots alternatives.

 |2012 Awards Night Video|

 Thank you for visiting this page: More updates coming soon!